We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Factor is a meal delivery service that provides customers with fresh meals.
-Meal delivery services can help reduce the time and effort involved in preparing and eating a healthy diet.
+Factor is a meal delivery service that provides fresh meals.
+Meal delivery services can make following a nutritious diet more convenient, but they may not suit smaller budgets.

 Registered dietitians design the ready-made meals on offer from Factor.
 Chefs cook the meal before its delivery to the customer, who then only needs to reheat it.